 -ENVIRONMENT: No faux lights past sunset when possible.
 Fire and candles as primary light sources

--ENVIRONMENT: Light blankets and low temperatures at night
+-ENVIRONMENT: Light blankets and low temperature at night

 -ENVIRONMENT: Thin (or no!)
 PJs to bed

--ENVIRONMENT: Use Electromagnetic Fields (EMFs) meter to determine bed placement and minimize exposure
+-ENVIRONMENT: Use Electromagnetic Field (EMFs) meters to determine bed placement and minimize exposure

 -MOVEMENT: Consistent daily step count, always at least 10k👍